aneeshdurg/AdventOfCode/README.md

 Maybe the takeaway here is that I shouldn't over optimize my solutions when I know I have clear bounds on what's required.

+I realize later that using an array instead of a hashmap in my solution would have sufficied.

+## Day 5

+The intcode challenges are really fun.
+I spent some time trying to refactor my if statement into an array of closures for cleaner syntax, but no dice.
+Maybe this could be cleaned up with a macro, but for now I'll leave it alone.